CIMT: Travel to the US with a Criminal Record

 Despite this being a set definition enshrined in US law, in reality these statements are open to interpretation when applied to individual cases.
 This makes CIMT the source of considerable confusion among travelers.

-How do I know if my crime is classed as CIMT?
+How do I know if a crime is classed as CIMT?

 For visa applicants with a criminal record, it can be difficult to assess whether your crime is a CIMT.